1920s Trivia

 Answer: The Vietnam War

-Question: Which American actress became known for her role as Princess Leia in the "Star Wars" film series?
+Question: Which iconic actress captured hearts galaxy-wide as the fearless Princess Leia in the legendary "Star Wars" saga?

 Answer: Carrie Fisher

-Question: Which musical genre gained popularity in the 1970s, featuring artists like ABBA, Bee Gees, and Donna Summer?
+Question: Which groovy musical genre made the 1970s dance floors dazzle with glitter, platform shoes, and non-stop boogie, thanks to superstars like ABBA, Bee Gees, and Donna Summer?

 Answer: Disco